robisim74/AngularSPAWebAPI/EXPLANATION.md

 }
 ```
-There are also two methods for revocation of the token, invoked by default when the user sign up: _revokeToken_ and _revokeRefreshToken_.
+There are also two methods for revocation of the token, invoked by default when the user sign out: _revokeToken_ and _revokeRefreshToken_.

 To send authenticated requests, as in _ResourcesComponent_ class, we use angular2-jwt library, that builds for us the header with the authorization token:
 ```TypeScript